I am providing both telehealth and in-person services.

 How Long Does Treatment Last?

 However, I don’t expect that people see me for months and months without tangible results.
-Within 6-8 sessions, you’ll have a sense of whether my approach is working for you; if you decide it’s not, I’ll assist you in finding another therapist who may be a better fit.
+Within a month or 2, you’ll have a sense of whether my approach is working for you; if you decide it’s not, I’ll assist you in finding another therapist who may be a better fit.

 I’ve recently started using an 5 session evidence-based treatment for PTSD that gets similar results to longer established treatments.